mduijm/fortinet-azure-solutions/FortiADC/README.md

 - Availability Set (different rack and power): 99,95%
 - Single VM with Premium SSD: 99.9%

-A cluster of FortiGate VMs will have a cross region/parallel SLA of 99,999975% when using Availability Sets.
-A cluster of FortiGate VMs will have a cross region/parallel SLA of 99,999999% when using Availability Zones.
+A cluster of FortiADC VMs will have a cross region/parallel SLA of 99,999975% when using Availability Sets.
+A cluster of FortiADC VMs will have a cross region/parallel SLA of 99,999999% when using Availability Zones.
 More information about the uptime of the Azure datacenter can be found on [this blog post](https://kvaes.wordpress.com/2020/02/16/is-azure-a-tier-3-datacenter-and-what-about-service-levels-in-a-broader-sense/).

+# NEED UPDATE

 ### Building blocks